Whether you want to race, ride or just be a part of the action we invite you to join the Cycling Australia team.

 • Seniors - Aged 65 and over for the period of membership

-• KIDZ - A KIDZ licence is an inexpensive introduction to the club environment for children aged 12 and under (primary age groups).
-The focus is on skills development through modified cycling activities so KIDZ can try out the sport and decide if they want to move on to racing.
+A Kids membership is an inexpensive introduction to the club environment for children aged 12 and under (primary age groups).
+The focus is on skills development through modified cycling activities so children can try out the sport and decide if they want to move on to racing.

-The Gold Race licence holder can participate in races conducted by Cycling Australia and its affiliated states and clubs (event entry fees may be payable).
-Gold Race licences are age restricted from under 9 to Masters 65+.
-Check the 2014 Age Category table to confirm which licence is right for you.
-These licences are renewable annually and cover the calendar year (1 January to 31 December) in line with the International Cycling Union's (UCI) requirements.
+A Racing member can participate in races conducted by Cycling Australia and its affiliated states and clubs (event entry fees may be payable).
+Race memberships are age restricted from under 9 to Masters 65+.
+Check the 2016 Age Category table to confirm which membership is right for you.
+These memberships are renewable annually and cover the calendar year (1 January to 31 December) in line with the International Cycling Union's (UCI) requirements.
 However licences purchased after 1 October are valid until December 31 of the following year.

 If you are aged 30 and above you are eligible to choose between two membership types: